dkxiaohei/hello-world/hello-world/README.md

 # hello-world

-Print 'Hello world!' in various languages.
+Print "Hello, world!" in various languages.

-- hello.c: the typical C program to print "Hello world!"
+- hello.c: the typical C program to print "Hello, world!"
 - hello.cpp: the equivalent in CPP
 - hello.rs: the equivalent in Rust
 - hello.go: the equivalent in Go